 When we’re stressed, as when we are obsessing over whether to eat a cherry or a dried apricot, we release more histamine.2

 While I do feel better by keeping an eye on, and limiting, dietary sources of histamine, a couple weeks of scouring high histamine food lists drove me crazy.
 I no longer use them, or reference them.
 I have a solid idea of which foods are highest in histamine, and which ones I don’t do well with, but I also understand that virtually all food contains some histamine.
 If you have an issue with histamine, and you try in earnest to keep it under control, eventually you will get a sense for which foods cause problems, and what you can get away with.
-The truly scary part is when you see how much extra wiggle room you have in certain places.

 Why am I not eating a zero histamine diet